Jinook-Kim/ITC-544/docs/Assumptions-and-Justifications.md

 - The Proxmox host uses **LACP bonding (Cables C1 & C2)** for redundancy and bandwidth aggregation.
 - Each VM’s resources are allocated based on its function, with **snapshots** created after installation for rollback capability.
 - VMs are grouped using **Proxmox pools** for organization:
-  - `network` – Router, DNS, OpenVPN
+  - `network` – Router, DNS, Wireguard
   - `security` – AD, SIEM, Metrics
   - `application` – Web Server, MySQL
 - Tags (e.g., `router`, `web`, `ad`, `vpn`) help with filtering, monitoring, and resource tracking.